miss-mad/readme-dynamically/README.md

 ## Description

-Within this repo is a handy tool that lets anyone dynamically create a beautiful yet information README for any project.
+Within this repo is a handy tool that lets anyone dynamically create a beautiful yet informational README for any project.
 Using node.js in the terminal, the user simply enters a thorough walkthrough of their project from top to bottom, and then a perfectly functional README is generated and ready to be added to their project.

 ## Deployed Application

 This challenge does not include a deployed application.
 Instead, a screen-recorded video is submitted alongside the github repo link.

+Video link:

 ## Future Improvements

-*
+ * Validation: I received help from a TA in class to use Regex for validating the user input email and URL.
+For the most part, I got the validation to work, but for the URL I couldn't quite get the Regex code to check for github.com or linkedin.com specifically, just that it contained "http" or "https."

 ## Installation

-No installation necessary.
+To operate this app, follow these instructions:

+1] Fork this repository to create a copy in your own Github 2] Clone it down to your computer with either the SSH key (if you have that set up, or the HTTPS link) 3] Open your computer's version of the terminal (GitBash, iTerm, etc.)
+4] Within the terminal, navigate (cd) into the new local repo you have just created 5] Enter "npm install" or "npm i" in the terminal to install the necessary node modules for this project 6] Enter "node index.js" to run the app.
+7] The app should ask you a series of questions about your project, then create a README for you to take with you!

 ## Usage